LDCVia/ldcvia-blog-public/_posts/2017-01-24-focus-on-whitepaper.md

 layout: post
 title: "White paper: re-homing Domino applications"
 category: "White papers"
-tags: [migration, ldcvia, whitepapers, documentation]
+tags: [migration, "ldc via", whitepapers, documentation]
 date: 2017-01-25 11:32:18;
 ---

 {% include JB/setup %}

 Some of us know about migration, specifically as it applies to venerable IBM Notes deployments.
 It’s 2017, and many organisations have moved their email to Microsoft Office365 or Google G Suite.
 The mechanisms for achieving this are pretty reliable, and certainly well-established.